 Closed petition British National (Overseas) Citizens should be given full British Citizenship.

-People in Hong Kong who hold the British National (Overseas) passport are British; however, the British government is refusing and avoiding giving these Hong Kongers the right of abode in the United Kingdom nor in any of the British territories.
-Many of them were forced to become PROC Chinese.
+People in Hong Kong who hold the British National (Overseas) passport are British; however, the British government is refusing and avoiding giving these Hong Kongers the

 The Chinese government is ignoring the Sino Anglo Agreements signed in 1981.
 It could be a disaster if we keep ignoring this is happening.
 Hong Kongers will come in as political refugees.
 We will need a lot of effort to house them and bad for the British reputations to the International community then.

 This petition is closed All petitions run for 6 months